 Best Ski Spots in the Portes du Soleil

-Having spent three seasons in the Portes du Soleil, I’ve experienced more than my fair share of weather and piste conditions in the mountains.
-Ranging from chest deep powder and blue skies, to bullet-proof ice in the thick fog, and all that lies between.
+Over the years spent in the Portes du Soleil, we’ve experienced a fair share of weather and piste conditions.
+Ranging from chest deep powder and blue skies to bullet-proof ice in the thick fog, and all that lies between.
 And so I think it would be good form to write about the best spots, in conjunction with the appropriate weather conditions i.e. where is best to head in times of fresh and times of firm.